Huis ten Bosch: 19th and 20th century

 The National Art Gallery, predecessor of the Rijksmuseum, was housed in the building from 1800 to 1805.
 Napoleon Bonaparte's brother, Louis, king of Holland, briefly lived in the palace between 1805 and 1807.

-When William Frederick, Prince of Orange-Nassau, the only surviving son of the last stadtholder, was proclaimed King of the Netherlands as William I in 1815, he made Huis ten Bosch Palace one of his official residences.
+When William Frederick, Prince of Orange-Nassau, the only surviving son of the last stadtholder, was proclaimed king of the Netherlands as William I in 1815, he made Huis ten Bosch Palace one of his official residences.
 It became a favourite location for many members of the royal family.
 In 1899 the palace was the site of several meetings of the First International Peace Conference at The Hague.
 During World War I it became the primary residence of Queen Wilhelmina.

-Queen Wilhelmina and her family were forced to evacuate the palace for Britain (from which the queen's family, but not the queen herself, would move on to Canada) when the German army invaded the Netherlands during World War II.
+Queen Wilhelmina and her family were forced to evacuate the palace for Britain (from which the Queen's family, but not the Queen herself, would move on to Canada) when the German army invaded the Netherlands during World War II.
 The Nazi administration planned to demolish the palace, but the controller convinced them otherwise.
 However, the palace was damaged beyond habitation.

 Between 1950 and 1956, the palace was restored and once again became a royal residence.
 It became the prime residence once more in 1981.

 The palace has undergone major reconstructions since it was built.
 Currently, it consists of a central part with two long wings, spanning approximately 110 meters from end to end.

+21st century

+The palace has been inhabited by the Dutch King Willem Alexander since 2019.

+The renovation of Huis ten Bosch Palace began in 2014 and took about four years, so it was completed in 2019.

+The renovation included replacing the roof and the landing staircase, renovating historic stucco ceilings and the facade, removing asbestos and wood rot, and renewing technical installations, according to Architectenweb.
+The palace was also given a new sandstone color and green window frames, to restore its nineteenth-century appearance.
+The renovation of Huis ten Bosch Palace cost a total of 63.1 million euros.
+This amount includes costs for the renovation of the building itself and the furnishings.